A complete classification of $\tau$-tilting finite Schur algebras: Abstract

 \section{Abstract}

-{\ \ \ \ In this paper, we determine the $\tau$-tilting finiteness for some blocks of (classical) Schur algebras.
+{ In this paper, we determine the $\tau$-tilting finiteness for some blocks of classical Schur algebras.
 Combining with the results in \cite{W-schur}, we get a complete classification of $\tau$-tilting finite Schur algebras.
-As a refinement, we also give a complete classification of $\tau$-tilting finite blocks of the Schur algebra $S(2,r)$.}
+We also give a complete classification of $\tau$-tilting finite blocks of the Schur algebra $S(2,r)$.
+As an application, we obtain a classification of strictly wild Schur algebras, except for three remaining open cases. }